 Toolbar.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
-The following information can help you determine if Toolbar.dll belonging to the Windows system or an application you can trust.
+The following information can help you determine if Toolbar.dll is a Windows system file or if it belongs to an application that you can trust.

 The process known as FreeCause Toolbar or IE Toolbar or Internet Explorer Toolba or IE Toolbar Engine or iSearch Toolbar or WebSearch Toolbar Browser Object or utilbar or Application Support File